 What treatments are available?
 CPAP (continuous positive airway pressure) has been shown to be effective in patients with heart failure.
 Controlled trials have shown that treatment of OSA with CPAP is associated with significant improvements in cardiac function, sympathetic activity and quality of life.
 In the Canadian Positive Airway Pressure study, CPAP improved nocturnal oxygenation, increased left ventricular function, lowered norepinephrine levels and improved functional capacity among patients with sleep apnea and heart failure.
 Several recent studies have shown reductions in pulmonary artery pressure in patients with OSA after nocturnal CPAP treatment.

-PHWA sponsor Respiratory Supplies can help you with not just your oxygen needs but also CPAP machines and more so check out their range or give them a call, ask for Bernard & remember they give PHWA support group members a discount.
+PHNA sponsor Respiratory Supplies can help you with not just your oxygen needs but also CPAP machines and more so check out their range or give them a call, ask for Bernard & remember they give PHNA support group members a discount.

 www.respiratorysupplies.com.au/ Phone:1300 738 003